 It was after he had lain in the dark in that sound and waited for a long hour and longer, he heard that someone else was awake in the house.
 Though the long sound was great, it was so wide and distant that other sounds seemed yet as if they broke a stillness.

 He could tell that it was his mother who was awake, and that she was coming into his room.
-There was before a pleasant mixture in dark times, a mixture of mother and son finding comfort together without shame, and a man and woman, or boy and girl, coming to ask each other what might be happening, and what should be done.
+In dark times in the past there had been between them a pleasant mixture, a mixture of mother and son finding comfort together without shame of needing comfort, and of a man and woman, or boy and girl, coming to ask each other what might be happening, and what should be done.

 But this night as she opened his door and set foot inside he could tell that she was moving like one who is the first bearer of bad news expected by no one, and he prepared his heart, though he could not think what it could be, not in all the meaning that thrilled throughout the rolling sound that filled his ears.